any-docs/css/content/reference/properties/animation-range/index.md

 ### Multiple animations

 When specifying ranges for multiple animations, the `animation-range` shorthand property is specified as one or more single animation ranges, separated by commas.
-Each animation-range is applied to the animations in the order in which the {{cssxref("animation-name")}}s appear.
+Each animation-range is applied to the animations in the order in which the `animation-name`s appear.
 For situations where the number of animations and the `animation-range` property values do not match, if there are more `animation-range` value than animations, the extra ranges are ignore.
 If there are more animations than ranges, the list of `animation-range` values are repeated until there is a corresponding range for each animation.
 For example, if we set `animation-range: 25% 75%, normal;`, the animation range of all the odd numbered animations `25% 75%` and all the even animations will be `0% 100%`.

 ## Formal definition